2,5-Dimethoxy-4-amylamphetamine

-2,5-Dimethoxy-4-amylamphetamine (DOAM), also known as 2,5-dimethoxy-4-pentylamphetamine, is a lesser-known serotonin receptor agonist and serotonergic psychedelic of the amphetamine and DOx families.
+2,5-Dimethoxy-4-amylamphetamine (DOAM), also known as 2,5-dimethoxy-4-pentylamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families related to DOM.
+It is the derivative of DOM in which the methyl group at the 4 position has been replaced with an amyl (pentyl) group.
+The drug is taken orally.

+It is a serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
+The drug produces weak and mixed psychedelic-like effects in animals.

+DOAM was first described in the scientific literature by Alexander Shulgin and colleagues in 1975.
+Subsequently, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-DOAM was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dose is listed as 10 mg orally and the duration as unknown.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists the dose of DOAM as greater than 10 mg orally and its duration as unknown.
 DOAM was reported to produce a bare threshold and tenseness.
-In other publications however, DOAM has been said to produce threshold effects at 5 to 10 mg orally and to be hallucinogenic at a dose of 40 mg, with about 10-fold higher potency than mescaline.
+In other publications however, DOAM has been said to produce threshold effects at 5 to 10 mg orally and to be hallucinogenic at a dose of 40 mg orally, with about 10-fold higher potency than mescaline.
 In any case, it shows far lower psychedelic potency than other DOx drugs such as DOM.
 No qualitative description of its effects at hallucinogenic doses is available.